What Is The Mohawk Tribe Known For

 Alongside language revitalization, there is a strong emphasis on cultural preservation and education within Mohawk communities.
 Cultural centers and museums play a vital role in preserving and sharing Mohawk history, art, and traditions.
 These institutions offer educational programs, workshops, and exhibits that promote cultural awareness and understanding.

 In recent years, there has been a growing demand for incorporating Indigenous perspectives into mainstream education.
-Mohawk educators and community leaders are working to develop curriculum materials that accurately reflect Mohawk history and culture.
+Plus, mohawk educators and community leaders are working to develop curriculum materials that accurately reflect Mohawk history and culture.
 This includes teaching about the Haudenosaunee Confederacy, traditional ecological knowledge, and contemporary issues facing Mohawk communities.

 Land Rights and Sovereignty